asearer/Nasa-Viewer/README.md

     Responsive Design: Optimize the application for different screen sizes and devices.
     Error Handling: Improve error handling to provide better feedback to users.

-Deployment:

-The application is deployed and accessible at https://asearer.github.io/nasa-photo-viewer/

 This documentation provides an overview of the React application, its features, components, and potential future enhancements.
 -----------------------------------------------------------------------------------------------------------------